How To Create a Strong Password (With Examples of Good Passwords)

 Avoid suspicious links and communication

-Phishing is a cybercrime associated with cybercriminals posing as legitimate people or institutions with the end goal of gaining access to your personal information.
+Phishing is a cybercrime associated with cybercriminals posing as legitimate people or institutions to gain access to your personal information.
 You might see common phishing attempts and scams associated with email spam, messages on social media, and more.
 It’s always in your best interest to avoid clicking on any suspicious links or giving information to anyone you don’t know.
 Consider anything that might look out of the ordinary to avoid falling for a phishing attempt.
-This could include looking closely at email addresses, names of people, how messages are worded, strange attachments, and more.
+This could include looking closely at email addresses, names of people, how messages are worded, strange attachments, spelling errors, and more.

 FAQs